 What Is Emsculpt?

 Emsculpt from Body by BTL is an emerging body sculpting and contouring process used to help patients build muscle and burn fat.
-This procedure, which has been approved by the FDA, involves the application of electromagnetic pulses directly into the target skin.
+This procedure, which the FDA approves, involves the application of high intensity focused electromagnetic pulses directly into the target muscles.
 Weight loss experts, medical providers, and body shaping professionals state that Emsculpt is a non-invasive, safe method of eliminating fat cells and stimulating muscle development.

 How Does Emsculpt Work?

-The Emsculpt procedure is performed by Dr. Schrader at her Central New Jersey office.
-Patients are instructed to lie flat on their stomachs or their backs, depending on what the target area is.
+Dr. Schrader performs the Emsculpt procedure at her Central New Jersey office.
+We instruct patients to lie flat on their stomachs or their backs, depending on what the treatment area is.
 Once the patient is set, Dr. Schrader will attach an electrode-laden paddle to the target area.
-This device is connected to an electromagnetic machine, which when activated, supplies the paddle with high focused electromagnetic energy.
-These sensations are then transmitted into the patient’s muscles.
+An electromagnetic machine powers the device, which when activated, supplies the paddle with high focused electromagnetic energy.
+The device transmits these sensations into the patient’s muscles.

-Emsculpt is thought to be particularly effective in yielding fat reduction and muscle development because of its unique capacity to stimulate the contractions of hundreds of muscles at once.
+Emsculpt is particularly effective in yielding fat reduction and muscle development because of its unique capacity to stimulate muscle contractions of hundreds of muscles at once.
 The process causes muscle contractions that patients simply do not possess the ability to contract during typical workouts or other types of movement.

-These involuntary movements are medically referred to as supramaximal contractions.
+Physicians know these involuntary movements as supramaximal contractions.
 During a typical Emsculpting session, as many as 20,000 of these occurrences happen simultaneously.
 For example, if treating the abdomen , it is equivalent to doing 20,000 crunches.
 These supramaximal contractions are extremely effective over impacted muscle tissue.

-Emsculpt is performed on one target area during an individual session.
+We perform Emsculpt on one target area during an individual treatment session.
 These sessions usually last for roughly 30 minutes.
 That said, patients can have the procedure performed on different body parts during the same visit.
 Many patients undergo four total treatments administered over a two-week duration.
 However, to receive optimal results, a two to three day gap should exist between sessions.

 Who Are Good Candidates For Emsculpt?

-As potentially effective and non-invasive as Emsculpt is thought to be, not everyone is an ideal candidate.
+As potentially effective and non-invasive as Emsculpt is, not everyone is an ideal candidate.
 New Jersey plastic surgeon Dr. Schrader and her team finds that the most suitable candidates are individuals already in good shape who wish to add more definition to their stomach, buttocks, or other body parts.

 Moreover, the process does not typically help patients seeking to lose large amounts of body fat.
-Emsculpting is geared more towards patients who are having trouble with muscle definition.
-A proper evaluation can be done during your initial consultation with Dr. Schrader, and if you are a good candidate for Emsculpt, she can arrange a treatment plan customized for you.
+Emsculpting is more beneficial towards patients who are having trouble with muscle definition.
+A proper evaluation will take course during your initial consultation with Dr. Schrader, and if you are a good candidate for Emsculpt, she can arrange a treatment plan customized for you.